Skip to main content

 Each zone is equipped with a zone valve controlled by a thermostat.

-When heating is required, your customer wants to control the speed of the ventilators mounted on the radiators with the Niko Home app:
+Your customer wants to control the speed of the fan, mounted inside the fan coil units, manually using the Niko Home app:

 • low (30%)